Aspen Bracket

 Phellinus

-This species was originally included as form of Fomes igniarius.
+This species was originally classified as a form of Fomes igniarius.

 Synonyms